 Elizabeth G Fagan is a photographer, artist, and writer.
 For most of her life, she’s resided on Lake Michigan’s shoreline.
 Fagan calls her place in the world Lake Michigan’s Left Coast.

 Just before her 13th birthday, Fagan’s family moved from the Washington, DC area to the Connecticut shoreline.
 Fagan attended a private arts high school adjacent to Hammonasset State Park on Long Island Sound.
 There she began writing and taking photographs.
 “The Hammonasset School was the epitome of a hippie school.
 No grades, no requirements.
 It was a different era,” she says.

 Fagan went on to study at Grinnell College (Grinnell, IA), Grinnell-in-London (UK) and UIC (Chicago), where she earned a BA in English.
 “I loved Chicago.
 ‘The City on the Lake’ became my home town.”
 Continuing at UIC, Fagan acquired an MA in Linguistics with a specialization in teaching English as a second language (ESL).
-After college, she became an editor at a Chicago–area book publisher.
-A few years later, Fagan launched a successful writing and consulting business.
-“I was a professional writer-for-hire for a lot of years,” she says.

 Then the internet came along.
 Fagan viewed it as the world’s publishing platform and wanted to be part of it.
 She returned to college for an associate degree in Web Development from DePaul University (Chicago).
 “Websites were static pages at first.
 Then we started innovating.
 It was exciting.
 We had a lot of fun.”

-On returning to Chicago from Microsoft’s campus, Fagan landed a position at Oprah Winfrey’s Harpo Studios in Chicago.
+After returning to Chicago, Fagan landed a position at Oprah Winfrey’s Harpo Studios in Chicago.
 “Oprah has always been one of my heroes.
 She overcame so many obstacles to become the world’s most successful woman.”
 Fagan started as a front-end coder and was promoted to Manager of Web Development.
 She worked on oprah.com for five years.
 “Ms. Winfrey was the world’s best boss.”